aiven/devportal/docs/platform/howto/setup-vpc-peering-azure.rst

 7. Create a service principal for the Aiven application object

-The Aiven AD tenant contains an application object (similar to the one you created in step 2 that the Aiven platform uses to create a peering from the Project VPC VNet in the Aiven subcription to the VNet from step 5 in your subscription.
+The Aiven AD tenant contains an application object (similar to the one you created in step 2 that the Aiven platform uses to create a peering from the Project VPC VNet in the Aiven subscription to the VNet from step 5 in your subscription.
 For this the Aiven app object needs a service principal in your subscription.

 .. code-block:: shell